johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-14-how-i-ruined-my-seo/index.md

 >
 > [Google Search spam updates and your site ↗](https://developers.google.com/search/updates/spam-updates)

 "Bingo!"
 I thought.
 "This is it!"
 But as I dug through the details, I became doubtful.
-Nothing on my site lookds spammy.
+Nothing on my site looks spammy.
 In my opinion obviously.
 But try as I might, I couldn't see it any other way.
-My content isn'ty spammy.
-Unles I'm missing something?
+My content isn't spammy.
+Unless I'm missing something?
 Am I?

 ## From PNG to WebP and back again